How To Make Vegetable Stock

 5. Garlic is the base flavor for this stock, so we use a whole bulb of garlic.

 Break up the bulb into individual cloves.
 Peel the garlic using the method shown in Peeling Garlic.
 There's no need to chop the garlic.

 6. Once all of your ingredients have been prepared, combine them in a large stockpot--large enough to hold the covering water.

 7. Add aromatics to the vegetable medley.
 We used peppercorns and a bay leaf.
 You can also add herbs or scraps leftover from other dishes.
 Potato scraps will help thicken the stock a little.
 Parsley, thyme, or rosemary stems are other good additions.
 If you're planning on using this stock in an Asian recipe, try adding fresh, peeled ginger.

 8. Pour enough water into the stockpot to completely immerse the vegetables.

 An interesting trick to making delicious, thick vegetable stock is to use potato water strained from mashed potatoes along with (or instead of) water!

 9. Turn the stove to a high temperature, and bring the stock to a quick boil.
 Once the water has begun to boil, turn the stove down to low.
 Allow the vegetables to simmer for an hour.
-Any longer than an hour and the vegetables will begin to turn mushy and begin to lose all their vibrant flavor.
+Any longer than an hour and the vegetables will begin to turn mushy and lose their vibrant flavor.